UKCloud/documentation/articles/vmware/vmw-ref-service-options.md

 - **Tier 2** storage provides general all-purpose block storage, providing a balance of performance and cost.

+For more information, see [*Storage options on the UKCloud platform*](../other/other-ref-storage-overview.md).

 ## Data protection options

 Whether you're driven by recovery point (RPO) or recovery time (RTO), you can choose the right level of automated, on-platform protection for your environments.